krishaamer/green-filter-research/research/literature/ai.md

 | 2nd | “A robot must obey the orders given it by human beings except where such orders would conflict with the First Law.” |
 | 3rd | “A robot must protect its own existence as long as such protection does not conflict with the First or Second Law.” |

+Google started using AI in 2001, when a simple machine learning model improved spelling mistakes when searching; now in 2022 most of Google’s products are are based on AI (Google (2022))

 While by the 2010’s AI became powerful enough to beat humans in games of Go and Chess, it did not yet pass the Turing test.
 Its use was limited to specific tasks and generalized models did not exist yet.
 This changed with increase in computing power and a new approach called *deep learning*, largerly modeled after the *neural networks* of the biological (human) brain.

+How to responsibly deploy AI for people around the world?

 ### The Advent of Large-Language Models (LLMs) {#the-advent-of-large-language-models-llms}